 Student loan debt impacts about 43 million adult Americans, and one-third of adults between the ages of 25 to 34 currently has a student loan, according to the Center for American Progress.
 The Wall Street Journal estimates that the average borrower holds about $34,000 in student loan debt.
 While the types of outstanding student loans they carry skew more heavily to federal student loans than those issued through private lenders, student loan debt has proven to be more than many borrowers can handle.
 According to The Wall Street Journal, more than two million borrowers have defaulted on their loans in the past six years, and the number of student loan borrowers in default grows by 1,400 a day.

 Directly and indirectly, student loan debt impacts employers.
-In PwC’s 2019 Employee Financial Wellness Survey, nearly 60% of respondents ranked financial concerns as the biggest source of life stress.
-When employees are facing financial pressures, they may become disengaged, be absent more frequently or seek new jobs they perceive as having better pay or benefits than their current role.
+In PwC’s 2019 Employee Financial Wellness Survey, nearly 60 percent of respondents ranked financial concerns as the biggest source of life stress.
+When employees are facing financial pressures, they may become disengaged, be absent more frequently, or seek new jobs they perceive as having better pay or benefits than their current role.
 Employees with student loan debt need help, and PwC says that today’s employees increasingly look to their employer to provide it.

 Here’s a closer look at why student loan debt has become such a prevalent issue for employees and employers, and what it means for your current and future recruitment and retention strategy.